 After the end of an earning season and once you have closed your positions, you must evaluate your performance.
 You should take note of the mistakes you made and the learnings from each season.
 It would make sure that you perform even better in the next season.
 Remember, it takes time to come up with a successful trading strategy.

 Byproducts of Earnings Season

 Following concepts you will find in an earnings season:

-In an earnings season, we expect some companies to do well and some to report disappointing results.
-But, in almost all earnings season, there will be a few companies that perform unexpectedly.
+We expect some companies to do well in an earnings season and some to report disappointing results.
+But, in almost all earnings seasons, there will be a few companies that perform unexpectedly.
 It means they give earnings surprises.
 The surprise can be good or bad, depending on what the expectations were from that company.

 Overall Results vs. Overall Expectations

-Before the start of the season, analysts come up with their estimates of the earnings season.
-If the actual overall earnings are in-line or exceed the analysts’ expectations, then we can say that the stock market and global business environment is improving.
+Before the start of the season, analysts come up with their estimates for the earnings season.
+If the actual overall earnings are in-line or exceed the analysts’ expectations, then we can say that the stock market and global business environment are improving.

 Earnings season is crucial for the public companies and the investors as well.
 There is a significant amount of stock movement during this time frame.
 So, every investor must be extra attentive during this period.